rpryzant/wheat_rust/README.md

 ### Data

 For labels, we have close to 10,000 field-level observations taken over the course of a decade.
-Each observation has a latitude, longitude, date, and infection severity rating for three strains of our pathogen.
+These surveys were conducted by the folks at [RustTracker.org](http://rusttracker.cimmyt.org/) Each observation has a latitude, longitude, date, and infection severity rating for three strains of our pathogen.
 Below is a subset of the data for the 2010 growing season.

 ![](img/survey.png)